ruibeep/publicdomain-app/README.md

 ## Public Domain App

-The app promotes the public domain library on several social media networks.
+The app promotes the public domain library on several social media networks